 A brief introduction of the state of Indian economy on the eve of independence.
-Common goals of Five Year Plans.
-Main features, problems and policies of agriculture (institutional aspects and new agricultural strategy, etc.), industry (industrial licensing, etc.) and foreign trade.
+Indian economic system and common goals of Five Year Plans.
+Main features, problems and policies of agriculture (institutional aspects and new agricultural strategy), industry (IPR 1956; SSI - role & importance) and foreign trade.